Installation Stories: Mid-Century Modern Love

 When I first set out to tackle the tile project, I was certain I wanted something in the olive green family.
 As I spent hours researching my options, it quickly became apparent to me that I had to have a hand-glazed ceramic tile.
 I really appreciate the beautiful and subtle variations in the coloring, which give the finished wall a unique texture, depth, and authenticity that you can only get from something handcrafted.
 At the time, I didn’t know about Fireclay, and was pursuing a hand-glazed olive colored tile that was out of production at another company.
 With my project on hold, I decided to paint the wall and existing tile in the same olive green color to make sure I was going to love the color.
 After a couple of weeks, the olive was not jiving with me, and was actually bringing me down.
 The color felt heavy, muddy, and it blended too much with the cabinetry.

 I then discovered Fireclay through a friend’s recommendation, and ordered tile samples online.
-I had set out with the intent of using Prussian Blue, but thought it would be best to order a handful of samples in the blue/green family for more options.
+I had set out with the intent of using Boundary Waters, but thought it would be best to order a handful of samples in the blue/green family for more options.

 When I saw Fluorite in-person next to my newly restored cabinetry, I fell in love immediately.
 The vibrant turquoise color is the perfect contrast to the warm nutmeg tones of the wood, which offers a vibrant pop of vintage-inspired color to the space.